Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Findings

-Although clinicians and technical experts rely on systematic approaches to code and label clinical data from clinicians' observations, they create and define divergent coding themes and labeling categories based on their disparate domain-specific expertise.
-The clinical coding themes of the source data may not map directly onto the technical taxonomy because the clinically meaningful categories may not correspond to an algorithm's data schema.
-Similarly, a subtle clinical distinction may be overlooked by a broadly defined technical label.
-These mismatched taxonomies can lead to confusion when technical experts attempt to understand the clinical data, or when clinicians try to understand the model predictions and results.
-AI expert P12 observed that when applying automatic classifications using LLMs to clinicians' clinical data, the LLMs may identify novel patterns that can demands insights and interpretations from both clinicians and technical experts: \begin{quote} \textit{"I think the hard part is to let them (clinicians) know why parental behavior is important, what type of parental behavior is important, and how to classify them.
+Similarly, a subtle clinical distinction may be overlooked by a broadly defined technical label. \re{For example, the word "model" for clinicians in the context of speech-language therapy refers to "providing a clinician-led demonstration to show patients how to accurately produce speech or language."
+Furthermore, in Case 2 (VAT project), the model specifically refers to "the demonstration of how to say an Alexa command using the correct discourse."
+However, for technical researchers, "model" means "machine learning systems or algorithms to interpret human speech and language."
+During collaborative communication such as project meetings, these terms (e.g., model, prompt) are constantly used by clinical vs. technical teams, but could refer to entirely different concepts.} These mismatched taxonomies can lead to confusion when technical experts attempt to understand the clinical data, or when clinicians try to understand the model predictions and results.
+AI expert P12 (Case 1) observed that when applying automatic classifications using LLMs to clinicians' clinical data, the LLMs may identify novel patterns that can demands insights and interpretations from both clinicians and technical experts: \begin{quote} \textit{"I think the hard part is to let them (clinicians) know why parental behavior is important, what type of parental behavior is important, and how to classify them.
 Differentiating different types of parental behaviors are also very hard for clinicians to clarify, it’s hard for both of us (as clinicians and as AI experts)."} \end{quote}